Database

 Using Other Database Providers

-Drizzle ORM supports multiple database systems.
+Drizzle ORM supports multiple database providers.
 If you want to use a different provider:

 Example: Using MySQL